Celebrity Automobile Accidents

 November 16, 2010: Hollywood publicist

-Ronni Chasen (64) was shot while driving her
+Ronni Chasen (64) was shot four times while driving her

 Mercedes-Benz in Beverly Hills, California.
-Her car crashed into a pole.
-She was
+Her car then drifted several blocks

 pronounced dead at the nearby Cedars-Sinai Medical Center.
 Chasen was a